 What's your answer to that?

-I I really do not.
+I really do not.

-I mean, they're a branch of government, they should do the accounting, and that's very correct, but they shouldn't make the political estimates as to what's going to happen because then they're just part of the political process, and you'll find exactly what you say, Louie, is that Congressman and Senators will try to follow the CBO score rather than doing what's right for the country.
+They should do the accounting, and that's very correct, but they shouldn't make the political estimates as to what's going to happen because then they're just part of the political process.

-We need a low rate, broad-based flat tax and get the hell out of the way and let the economy grow, no matter what the CBO or anyone else says.
+We need a low-rate, broad-based, flat tax and get the hell out of the way and let the economy grow, no matter what the CBO or anyone else says.

 That's so good.

-and we had a fantastic uh dinner that night in Washington, and Paul was intrigued, and uh you took it so seriously.
+And we had a fantastic dinner that night in Washington.

-Uh you actually created a model how that could be done, didn't you?
+You actually created a model how that could be done, didn't you?

-Yeah, I have I do have a model how that could be done, and the model is very clear.
+I do have a model how that could be done.

-It's it's sort of common sense.
+It's sort of common sense.

-Now it's not a common sense model, it's a math model.
+Now, it's not a common sense model.

 It's based on actual data.

-All of that stuff is done professionally and academically correctly, but it comes out just as you and I would expect.
+But it comes out just as you and I would expect.

-Uh people don't work to pay taxes.
+People don't work to pay taxes.

-They work to get what they can after tax, and it's that very after tax incentives that creates the growth and output and employment in this country.
+And it's that very after-tax incentive that creates the growth and output in employment in this country.

 I've looked at the average tax rate of the U.S. income tax rate.